 There is a steadily growing market for education loans and govt is also encouraging and setting better targets.
 Banks had given Rs.
 35,000 crore in education loans last year.
 The government has set a target to increase the amount in education loans to Rs122,838 crores in 2017 and Rs1,66,541 crores in 2020.

-As per a survey, 81% students would like to go for education loans if they eligible for it .
-Only 2-3% indians apply for education loans compared to 85% in UK and 50% in US (2005 data) .
+As per a survey, 81% students would like to go for education loans if they are eligible for it.
+Only 2-3% of Indians apply for education loans compared to 85% in the UK and 50% in the US (2005 data).

 The motive of this article is to give you some idea about future and how child education will look like.
 This article is not discouraging you to save for your child education.
-The only point is that you can take some of your tension away from it , atleast partially.
-In coming times there can be more important goals in life, which needs more priority.
+The only point is that you can take some of your tension away from it, atleast partially.
+In the coming times, there can be more important goals in life, which needs more priority.

 While you can still save and plan for that goal to fulfil your “kartavya” as Indian parent, I say, don’t worry so much.
 Your target amount might be correct, but don’t worry, the India of 2040 will not ask you to fund 100% of your child’s education.
 If you even save for 50% of what you have planned, rest would be funded by education loan.

 Don’t become slaves to numbers!
 Understand and be with the changing India!
 Focus on some things more important in your life!
 We will talk about these in the last article of this series.